Buck Sexton: Early life

 Sexton was born in Manhattan, New York, on December 28, 1981, to Jane Buckman Hickey and Mason Speed Sexton, a Wall Street financier.
-Buck attended Saint David's School before earning a bachelor's degree in political science from Amherst College.
+Buck attended Saint David's School and graduated from Regis High School, before earning a bachelor's degree in political science from Amherst College.

-Career
+Central Intelligence Agency

-Sexton is a former Central Intelligence Agency officer first joining as an analyst in 2005.
+Sexton is a former Central Intelligence Agency officer, first joining as an analyst in 2005.
 His assignments included the Al Qaeda-focused Counterterrorism Center (CTC) and the Office of Iraqi Analysis.

-In 2011, he joined TheBlaze as a national security editor and later worked as a contributor.
-He eventually became a permanent anchor there.
-Sexton has filled in for Rush Limbaugh, Sean Hannity, and Glenn Beck.
+His agency concentrated on threats from Al Qaeda and affiliated jihadist networks in the post-9/11 era.
+Sexton's analytical duties supported counterterrorism operations, including evaluations of terrorist tactics, recruitment patterns, and operational threats derived from intelligence reporting.